mzlnk/multi-tenant-oauth2-resource-server-spring-boot-starter/README.md

 Have you tried to secure you Spring Boot application with OAuth2 but I haven't found any clear and quick solution for it?
 If so, this starter is for you!
 The Multi-Tenant OAuth2 Resource Server is a Spring Boot starter created to configure multiple authorization tenants out of the box - just by adding them in Spring Boot configuration file ;)

+## Releases

+🚧 The project is currently in BETA.
+There can be lack of some features or some bugs may still appear.
+However, we do our best to continuously improve and develop the starter ;)

 ## Getting started!